-The donation may need to be repeated the next day, depending on how many stem cells are needed.
+The donation may need to be repeated the next day.
+It depends on how many stem cells are needed.

-You will be able to go home after the donation and resume your normal activities.
-If the donation needs to be repeated and a catheter was used, you may need to stay overnight in the hospital.
+If stem cells were taken from your blood, you can go home after the donation and resume your normal activities.
+If the donation needs to be repeated and a catheter is used, you may need to stay overnight in the hospital.